External Constraint Handling for Solving Optimal Control Problems with Simultaneous Approaches and Interior Point Methods: Example

-Figure~\ref{fig:F50Flight} illustrates the results of the example problem solved to a user-defined tolerance.
-In can be observed that only two out of five NFZ are actually active constraints to the problem, and they are only active in relatively short durations of the complete flight trajectory.
-Therefore, including all possible constraints into the OCP may not be favourable.

-Using the proposed external constraint handling scheme, with a very conservative buffer interval setting of $\beta=0.1(t_f-t_0)=747.5$\,s, the simulation history for constraint activation intervals implemented in the OCP are demonstrated in Table~\ref{tab: ExF50FlightECHHistory}.
+Using the proposed external constraint handling scheme, we first solved the problem with a worst-case buffer interval setting of $\beta=0$\,s.
+The history for constraint activation intervals implemented in the OCP are demonstrated in Table~\ref{tab: ExF50FlightECHHistory}.
 It can be seen that in the initial solve (MR iteration 1), all constraint sets are enforced and all constraints are treated as potentially active.
-Based only on the solution from this coarse grid, the constraint handling method correctly identified that the constraint sets related to NFZ~2, 3 and 5 are all potentially redundant.
-It also determined that constraints in the constraint sets related to NFZ~1 are only potentially active near the end of the flight, whereas for NFZ~4 they are at the beginning of the mission.
+Based only on the solution from this coarse grid, the ECH method correctly identified that the constraint sets related to NFZ~2, 3 and 5 are all potentially redundant.
+It also determined that constraints related to NFZ~1 are only potentially active near the end of the flight, whereas for NFZ~4 they are at the beginning of the mission.

-In later iterations of the mesh refinement, these intervals generally stay the same, with a tendency to slightly and monotonically shrink as the information gets more accurate.
-One exception seen is the interval end time for NFZ 4, with minor fluctuations meaning some potentially inactive constraints need to be considered as potentially active at some iterations (e.g.\ iteration 2, 5 and 6).
-Nonetheless, since these changes are significantly smaller than the interval buffer $\beta$ introduced, they will have no influences on initial point feasibility for the OCP in subsequent iterations, and the solve of AFPs will not be required.
+In later iterations of the MR, these intervals had only some minor adjustments.
+It can be seen that without implementing any buffer interval, we do see occasions where active constraints got erroneously identified as inactive for finer meshes.
+However, the constraint violation error analysis in the MR process correctly identified these situations and made corrections accordingly.

-Table~\ref{tab: ExF50FlightCompPerf} compares the computational performance of the standard solve, as well as solves with external constraint handling function enabled.
-Even with a very conservative buffer interval setting, the total computation time saw a 40\% reduction, while the number of mesh refinement iterations remain the same.
-More importantly, the resultant OCP problem and the discretization mesh after mesh refinement is much more efficient for re-computations, costing only half of the time compared to the standard solve.
-Therefore, the benefits of the proposed external constraint handling can be clearly seen for both off-line and real-time embedded applications.
+Table~\ref{tab: ExF50FlightCompPerf} compares the computational performance of the standard solve, as well as solves with external constraint handling using the alternative ECH implementation (allowing near-feasible initial guesses) described in Section \ref{subsec:alternativeImplementation}, with two different buffer interval settings.
+With the worst-case setting of $\beta=0$, the total computation time saw a 29\% reduction, while the number of MR iterations remained the same.
+Choosing a much more conservative buffer interval setting of $\beta=0.1(t_f-t_0)=747.5$\,s further improved this time reduction to 40\%, due to the fact that initial guesses were feasible for all later MR iterations.